Craftsman CMCBL720M1 - 20V 350 CFM Cordless Brushless Blower

 - Maxing out at 100 MPH at full power, this blower is on the lower end in terms of air speed for battery-operated handheld blowers between 18 and 24V.
 For the fastest air speed in this category, you may want to consider the Makita XBU07SM1, which can expell air at a velocity that can reach 143 MPH.

-- Regarding its air volume, the airflow of the Craftsman CMCBL720M1 can reach 350 CFM (Cubic Feet per Minute), which is on par with other cordless handheld blowers with a comparable voltage.
-If air volume is important to you, the RIDGID R01601K, with 510 CFM, could be in your good books.
+- It has a maximum air volume output of 350 CFM (cubic feet per minute).
+With this output rating, the CMCBL720M1 is well within average in relation to similar cordless handheld blowers with a comparable voltage.
+If air volume is important to you, the Ryobi PBLLB01K, with 510 CFM, could be in your good books.

 Price comparison

-As you can see from this interactive chart, when compared to other cordless blowers, the Craftsman CMCBL720M1 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 18-24V cordless blowers, the Craftsman CMCBL720M1 is on the average side of the price range.

 The bottom line